ChunqiJIANG/ChunqiJIANG.github.io/_pages/about.md

 Thank you for visiting here.

-*(Recent update on 2022/11/01)*
+*(Recent update on 2022/11/15)*

 **Dr. Chunqi JIANG (中：蒋春啟 日：蒋春啓)** has been focusing on the research about marine microbiology, particularly the family *Vibrionaceae*, using genomic methods.
 He is experienced in next-generation sequencing (such as Nanopore sequencing technology), *de novo assembly*, and genomic analyses.
+From now on, he has started to explore the interesting dynamics/functions and new knowledge of marine microorganisms using **BIG DATA**.

 Please feel free to contact him if any queries (中文/ENGLISH/日本語).

 ## Affiliations
 * 2022.11 -        : **Postdoctoral Researcher (特任研究員)**